 Annuities are underappreciated as a tax planning tool, because of the way earnings are treated as ordinary income upon withdrawal.
 However if annualized at retirement (an option the advisors that distribute them often underappreciate) instead of withdrawing from them, they can offer a dynamic change to the tax profile by way of “exclusion ratio” on each payment, which can work out as a great tax planning tool.

-Roth IRAs are a class of IRA and allow for tax free growth and tax free withdrawals, and many misunderstand how they can be funded.
-People who cannot make a contribution because of earning too much income, can still convert IRA, 401k and other pretax accounts to a Roth IRA.
-Making a contribution is different than making a conversion into one.
+Roth IRAs are a class of IRA and allow for tax-free growth and tax-free withdrawals, and many misunderstand how they can be funded.
+People who cannot make a contribution because of earning too much income can still convert IRA, 401k and other pretax accounts to a Roth IRA.
+Making a contribution is different than making conversion into one.
 It sounds like splitting hairs but it is not.
 So, anyone can have a Roth IRA, it just takes several steps for some people and less for others.
 As long as you have a good tax planner, it can be done!

 These are only a few examples but as with most things, there are many other options.
 But the moral of the story is: Don’t automatically save in pretax accounts, look at the post-tax options as well and sit down with a tax planner as your sherpa to help you accomplish retirement goals!